Harold Medina Jr.

 Harold Raymond Medina Jr. (October 19, 1912 – February 17, 1991) was an American trial lawyer and expert in libel, privacy, and copyright, who spent his career with the law firm of Cravath, Swaine & Moore.

-Early life
+Early life and education

 Medina was born in New York City, the son of Judge Harold R. Medina Sr. and Ethel Forde Hillyer.
 He had a brother, Standish, who also became a New York City lawyer.
 He graduated from The Hill School.
-He received a B.A. summa cum laude from Princeton University and in 1937 a law degree from Columbia University.
+He received a B.A., summa cum laude, from Princeton University and in 1937 a law degree from Columbia University.

 Career

 In 1937, Medina joined the law firm of Cravath, Swaine & Moore and spent his entire career there, reaching partner in 1949 and retiring in 1974.